Miscarriage: Life After Loss

 I was in 8th grade when my mother had her hysterectomy.
 I’ll never forget visiting her in the hospital with a room overlooking a busy freeway.
 Under a heavily medicated state she talked about how life just continues on.
 She said in the grand scheme of things that she was quite insignificant.
-It took me 20 years but following my miscarriage in 2012, I finally understood her morphine induced poetic words.
+It took me 20 years but following my miscarriage in 2012, I finally understood her morphine induced poetic words as I processed through my life after loss.

 As life keeps passing by I find myself about to turn 35 and wondering if it’s too late to have the rainbow baby my heart aches for.
 My husband and I made the choice not to become pregnant again right away because we were trying to be responsible.
 One moment I was the breadwinner for my family and the next I found myself crying in the parking lot of a government office about to apply for assistance.
 Support we didn’t qualify for but would’ve received if I had gotten pregnant again right away.
 Life is sometimes funny that way.